-Jones got deep into the world of Filter’Trons and that Gretsch mojo when working on Brian Setzer guitars and that soon blossomed into him become Gretsch’s go-to pickups guru.
-The TV Classic’s Filter’Tron vibe delivers that plenty of growl, but with all the bright twang you could need.
-Just add some spring reverb, drive your Tweed amp to the point of breakup and go, go, go.
+Jones got deep into the world of Filter’Trons and that Gretsch mojo when working on Brian Setzer guitars and that soon blossomed into him becoming Gretsch’s go-to pickups guru.
+The TV Classic’s Filter’Tron vibe delivers plenty of growl, but with all the bright twang you could need.
+Just add some spring reverb, drive your Tweed amp to the point of breakup, and go, go, go.

 These of course would be a great upgrade for any semi-hollow electric - especially a Gretsch Electromatic - but wouldn’t it be something to mod your Telecaster Deluxe and have an upscale Cabronita to fool around on?

-These active single coils have an 9V onboard preamp that gets rid of that unwanted noise and delivers pristine tones with a good balance between a well-defined bass, pronounced midrange and sharp treble.
+These active single coils have a 9V onboard preamp that gets rid of that unwanted noise and delivers pristine tones with a good balance between a well-defined bass, pronounced midrange, and sharp treble.

 If you’ve got a Strat and want a noiseless performance, these are the pickups for you.

 Say you’ve got an entry-level Strat or even one of the many S-style knock-offs and you can’t afford a new guitar but desperately want an upgrade.
 Enter, the Tex Mex single coils.

 There’s a touch of the Texas Specials.

 Both are overwound and shoot for a hot vintage Strat tone.
 The middle pickup is reverse-wound so that in the second and fourth positions, where all that great Fender spank resides, the pickups take on some nice hum-canceling properties.